Muzan67/media-generator/README.md

 ## User Story
 ```
-AS A USER, I want to learn about a superhero and where I can watch them.
+AS A USER, I want to learn about a movie and get detailed information.
-GIVEN I know which hero I want to learn about
+GIVEN I know the title of the movie I want to learn about
-WHEN I enter in a superhero and click a submit button
+WHEN I enter the name of the movie and click a submit button
-THEN I am presented with a photo, bio, [and more - maybe a giphy pull?)]
+THEN I am presented with movie poster, review, and streaming sites.
 ~~~~
-Optional (according to Rommel)
-WHEN I see all of a superhero’s information
-THEN I can click a button that will list movies or tv shows of that hero
 ```